rxxj25/GRIDLOCK-HACKATHON-PARKSIGHT-AI-ROUND2/README.md

 Password: Password1
 ```

-After login, click **Load judge demo** to open the precomputed dashboard immediately.
+After login, unzip **jan to may police violation_anonymized791b166 (1)** to get the dataset, click **Upload dataset** and upload the excel file.
 The hosted GitHub Pages build is static, so the demo uses the bundled `public/data/parking_intelligence.json` intelligence file.
 Local development can also run the Express + PostgreSQL backend for signup, login, and persisted dataset uploads.

 ## Project Screenshots